unb-libraries/dockworker/documentation/developerGuidance.md

 Traits should not assert any annotated-command hooks.

 ### Data storage
-3 levels of data storage are available to Dockworker commands:
+3 levels of data storage Traits are available to Dockworker commands:

-* Application: in-repo (DockworkerApplicationPersistentDataStorageTrait)
+* Application: stored and committed in-repo, for current dockworker project (DockworkerApplicationPersistentDataStorageTrait)
-* Application: local PC (DockworkerApplicationLocalDataStorageTrait)
+* Application: stored on user disk, for current dockworker project (DockworkerApplicationLocalDataStorageTrait)
-* Dockworker: local PC (DockworkerPersistentDataStorageTrait)
+* Dockworker: stored on use disk, for all dockworker projects (DockworkerPersistentDataStorageTrait)